-The interference at a wireless node s can be modelled by the number of wireless nodes whose transmission ranges cover s.
+Abstract.
 Given a set of positions for wireless nodes, the interference minimization problem is to assign a transmission radius (equivalently, a power level) to each node such that the resulting communication graph is connected, while minimizing the maximum interference.
-We consider the model introduced by von Rickenback et al. (2005), in which each transmission range is represented by a ball and edges in the communication graph are symmetric.
+We consider the model introduced by von Rickenbach et al. (2005), in which each transmission range is represented by a ball and edges in the communication graph are symmetric.
 The problem is NP-complete in two dimensions (Buchin 2008) and no polynomial-time approximation algorithm is known.
-Furthermore, even in one dimension (the highway model), the problem's complexity is unknown and the maximum interference of a set of n wireless nodes can be as high as $\Theta(\sqrt{n})$ (von Rickenback et al. 2005).
 In this paper we show how to solve the problem efficiently in settings typical for wireless ad hoc networks.
-In particular, we show that if node positions are represented by a set P of n points selected uniformly and independently at random over a d-dimensional rectangular region, for any fixed d, then the topology given by the closure of the Euclidean minimum spanning tree of P has maximum interference $O(\log n)$ with high probability.
+We show that if node positions are represented by a set P of n points selected uniformly and independently at random over a d-dimensional rectangular region, for any fixed d, then the topology given by the closure of the Euclidean minimum spanning tree of P has maximum interference $O(\log n)$ with high probability.
 We extend this bound to a general class of communication graphs over a broad set of probability distributions.
-Next we present a local algorithm that constructs a graph from this class; this is the first local algorithm to provide an upper bound on the expected maximum interference.
-Finally, we discuss an empirical evaluation of our algorithm with a suite of simulation results.
+We present a local algorithm that constructs a graph from this class; this is the first local algorithm to provide an upper bound on the expected maximum interference.
+Finally, we analyze an empirical evaluation of our algorithm by simulation.